Mongolian Green Party: 1990–2008

-Merger with the Civil Will Party
+Merger with the Civil Will Party (2011–12)

-In 2011, the CWP suggested the two parties to merge for the 2012 parliamentary elections.
-Despite many members of the MGP not supporting the proposal, then-party leader Enkhbat favoring a more environmentally liberal and business-friendly green politics, decided to merge with the CWP during its 9th Party Congress, ultimately founding the Civil Will–Green Party in March 2012.
+In 2011, the CWP suggested the two parties to merge for the upcoming 2012 elections.
+Despite many members of the MGP not supporting the proposal, then-party leader Enkhbat favoring a more environmentally liberal and business-friendly green politics, decided to merge with the CWP during its 9th Party Congress.
+MGP members who opposed the decision stalled the registration of the two party merger for over six months but ultimately the Civil Will–Green Party was founded in January 2012 and later registered by the Supreme Court in March 2012.

-2012-Present

-Olzodyn Boum-Yalagch succeeded chairman Enkhbat, whom had joined the merger party, and has been the party's chairman since 2012.
+Post-merger (since 2012)

+After Enkhbat joined the merger party, Olzodyn Boum-Yalagch succeeded him in 2012 and was officially registered as chairman by the Supreme Court in November.
+The party fielded 40 candidates in 26 constituencies and 16 candidates in the party list for the 2012 parliamentary election.
+The MGP won 1.19% of the party vote and no seats in the State Great Khural.

+In the next 2016 parliamentary election, the MGP formed an electoral coalition with the Sovereignty and Unity Party, which had two seats in the outgoing legislature.
+The coalition came in fourth but couldn't manage to win any seats.

 The MGP remained an extra-parliamentary party until 2024.
 Series of negotiations were made between the MGP and ex-MPP member of parliament Nyamtaishiryn Nomtoibayar in June 2023.
 Then-MP and chairman of the National Labour Party Togmidyn Dorjkhand criticized the MGP of being bought by Nomtoibayar for his re-election bid.
 In January 2024, the MGP and the Mongolian National Democratic Party founded the National Coalition for the upcoming 2024 elections.
 The coalition chose Nomtoibayar as its leader, and ultimately won 4 out of 126 seats in the expanded State Great Khural.
 However, no MGP members were elected into the parliament.
-Party chairman Olzodyn Boum-Yalagch, who placed 5th in the coalition closed list, came close to being elected but was cut short due to insufficient amount of party-list votes for proportional representation.
+Party chairman Olzodyn Boum-Yalagch, who placed fifth in the closed list, came close to being elected but was cut short due to insufficient number of party-list votes for proportional representation.

+On 2 April 2026, MGP chairman Boum-Yalagch, who served as leader for 14 years, was succeeded by National Coalition MP Agvaanluvsangiin Undraa during an extraordinary party congress.
+Chairman Undraa became the party's first representative in the 9th State Great Khural.
+Later on 4 April 2026, the National Coalition joined a new coalition government led by Prime Minister Nyam-Osoryn Uchral (MPP), with coalition chairman Nomtoibayar being appointed as Deputy Prime Minister.